Skip to content

 Sedex perspective

-The new German supply chain law is a welcome development.
-However, it joins what is currently a patchwork of national regulation including the French Corporate Duty of Vigilance Law, the UK Modern Slavery Act, and the Californian Transparency in Supply Chains law.
+The German supply chain law was a welcome development when it was passed.
+However, it joins what is currently a patchwork of regulation including the French Corporate Duty of Vigilance Law, the UK Modern Slavery Act, and the Californian Transparency in Supply Chains Act.

-Businesses also need to consider upcoming regulation, the most important of which is the European Union’s proposed law for corporate due diligence.
-You can read more about each of these laws here.
+Businesses also need to consider upcoming legislation, the most important of which is the European Union’s proposed law for corporate due diligence.
+Learn more about each of these laws here

-Navigating these different regulations can appear difficult.
-For international companies trying to address each individual law, following the basic principles of the proposed EU legislation will be the most effective approach – taking steps to identify, prevent, mitigate and remedy human rights abuses and environmental damage in your own operations and supply chain.
+Navigating these different regulations can be challenging.
+For international companies trying to address various laws, following the basic principles of human rights and environmental due diligence will be the most effective approach.
+These outline steps for companies to identify, prevent, mitigate and remedy labour abuses and environmental damage in their own operations and supply chain.

-This will also prepare your business for the more rigorous requirements contained in the proposed EU legislation when these become law.
+These steps also prepare your business for the more rigorous requirements in upcoming EU legislation for corporate sustainability due diligence.